 Yuma is a larger medium-sized city located in the state of Arizona.
 With a population of 98,285 people and 43 constituent neighborhoods, Yuma is the 11th largest community in Arizona.

-Yuma is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Yuma is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Yuma is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Yuma who work in office and administrative support (13.70%), sales jobs (9.31%), and management occupations (8.73%).

 The education level of Yuma citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
 18.48% of adults 25 and older in Yuma have a college degree.